Parallel self-testing of EPR pairs under computational assumptions

 \section{Abstract}

-Self-testing is a fundamental technique within quantum information theory that allows a classical verifier to force (untrusted) quantum devices to prepare certain states and perform certain measurements on them.
+Self-testing is a fundamental feature of quantum mechanics that allows a classical verifier to force untrusted quantum devices to prepare certain states and perform certain measurements on them.
 The standard approach assumes at least two spatially separated devices.
-Recently, Metger and Vidick~\cite{mv2021selftest} showed that a single EPR pair of a \emph{single} quantum device can be self-tested under standard computational assumptions.
-In this work, we generalize their techniques to give the first protocol that self-tests $N$ EPR pairs and measurements in the single-device setting under the same computational assumptions.
+Recently, Metger and Vidick~\cite{mv2021selftest} showed that a single EPR pair of a single quantum device can be self-tested under \emph{computational assumptions}.
+In this work, we generalize their results to give the first parallel self-test of $N$ EPR pairs and measurements on them in the single-device setting under the same computational assumptions.
 We show that our protocol can be passed with probability negligibly close to $1$ by an honest quantum device using $\poly(N)$ resources.
 Moreover, we show that any quantum device that fails our protocol with probability at most $\fail$ must be $\poly(N,\fail)$-close to being honest in the appropriate sense.
-In particular, a simplified version of our protocol is the first that can efficiently certify an arbitrary number of qubits of a cloud quantum computer, on which we cannot enforce spatial separation, using only classical communication.
+In particular, our protocol can test any distribution over tensor products of computational or Hadamard basis measurements, making it suitable for applications such as device-independent quantum key distribution \cite{metger2021diqkd} under computational assumptions.
+Moreover, a simplified version of our protocol is the first that can efficiently certify an arbitrary number of qubits of a single cloud quantum computer using only classical communication.